GLOBAL MARKETS-Investors flee stocks for bonds on US downgrade

 "Treasuries are still a comparatively low-risk asset.
 I think there's no doubt about that," said Michael Schumacher, a strategist at UBS in Stamford, Connecticut.

 European shares closed down 4 percent after registering gains on the ECB action.
 The FTSEurofirst 300 index .FTEU3 has lost about 21 percent since a peak in mid-February, putting it in bear market territory.
-(Additional reporting by Daniel Bases, Lauren Young and Edward Krudy in New York and Atul Prakash and Jeremy Gaunt in London; Editing by Dan Grebler)
+(Additional reporting by Daniel Basis and Edward Krudy in New York and Atul Prakash and Jeremy Gaunt in London; Editing by Dan Grebler)

 LOS ANGELES, Feb 11 Walt Disney Co is raising the admission price for its U.S. theme parks by as much as $5 for some single-day tickets starting on Sunday.